 Sublingual Immunotherapy: A Solution for Food AllergiesDecember 10, 2018

-A question I received recently asked a really important question that I want to share with you: Can you get off of hydrocortisone?
-In this article, I want to tell you a bit more about hydrocortisone and if you need to be on it, and what you can do to feel better in the future.
+I recently was asked a really important question, that I want to share with you.
+Can you get off of hydrocortisone?
+In this article, I want to tell you a bit more about hydrocortisone.
+If you need to be on it, and what you can do to feel better in the future.

 A Letter From A Reader

 As always, I love receiving questions and comments from readers, so don’t be shy!
 All the way from sunny Naples, Florida, this question from Esme reads as such:

 “Dear Dr. C, Earlier this year a functional doctor diagnosed me with adrenal fatigue and put me on a medication called Cortef.
 It seemed to give me more energy for a few weeks but then it quit working.
 Now, if I try to stop taking it I’m more tired than ever before.
 I was hoping that since you’re the adrenal expert you could help.”

 Thank you so much for your question.
 It would be my pleasure to dive deep into this question to help you (and anyone else) out.
 As it happens, I have seen this sort of thing come up about several different times.

 It is always unfortunate when someone is put on a medication that becomes hard to discontinue.
 Especially when they may not have needed it in the first place.